ICanBoogie/Module/README.md

 $nodes->uninstall();
 ```

 Enabled modules can be installed at once using a [ModuleCollection][] instance.
-Errors are exceptions are
+Errors and
-collected in the provided [Errors][] instance.
+exceptions are collected in the specified [Errors][] instance.

 ```php
 <?php